jverhoelen/jekyll-now/_posts/2017-1-27-spring-resttemplate-basic-auth.md

 Communication via HTTP calls is a very common task for Spring applications in times of service oriented and microservice architectures.
 To secure services from unwanted access, HTTP Basic Access Authentication is a simple and sufficient (assuming usage of HTTPS) strategy.

-We probably want to use the `RestTemplate` being provided by Spring directly.
-Unfortunately it doesn't offer support for any kind of authentication out of the box.
-The Spring community on the Internet already found solutions to overcome this circumstance, of course.
+We probably want to use the `RestTemplate` being provided by Spring directly. ~~Unfortunately it doesn't offer support for any kind of authentication out of the box.~~ The Spring community on the Internet already found solutions to overcome this circumstance, of course.
 But most of them didn't make me completely happy, so here is mine.

+**Important note**: In the meanwhile I found out about `RestTemplateBuilder.basicAuthorization` which makes this blog post superfluous.
+[See the method docs](http://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/web/client/RestTemplateBuilder.html#basicAuthorization-java.lang.String-java.lang.String-) on how to use it.

+Feel free to be happy with that and not read further.
+Anyway, I kept my solution it here in case you're still interested.

 ## Concept